The What Works Centre for Children’s Social Care: Development Team

 The Development Team is a consortium, led by Nesta and its Alliance for Useful Evidence, that will develop the new Centre.
 The consortium includes the Social Care Institute for Excellence, FutureGov and Traversum.

-The Development Team is running a series of events for practitioners to help gather detailed information and perspectives on:
+The Development Team held a series of four events for practitioners to help gather detailed information and perspectives on: